 In the Buonomini’s oratory, the saint is represented in 2 frescoed lunettes, while 8 other lunettes represent the various works and good deeds of the charitable Buonomini men.

 The lunettes were painted by an unknown artist in the school of Ghirlandaio in the early 1480s.
 They are similar style to the frescoes in the high chapel of Santa Maria Novella.

 16. San Marco Monastery

-I’ve saved one of my favorite churches in Florence for last, San Marco Monastery.
+I’ve saved one of my favorite and best churches in Florence for last, San Marco Monastery.
 The monastery is a church and a convent.
 The convent is now a museum, which is an extraordinary decorative complex.

 San Marco was the first ever Renaissance style convent in Florence.
 It was built on the site of two decaying medieval monasteries during 1438-43.
 For this important job, Cosimo hired the architect Michelozzo to rebuild the monastery.